RocketLeagueMapmaking/RL-docs/docs/guide/udk/09_game_items.md

 If you have been following along, you might have had the idea to get clever and use the Transform > Mirror X Axis tool.
 This works for getting them to the correct location, **but Mirroring across an axis also sets the scale in that axis to negative.** What this means for a spawn point is that you might spawn backward or upside down.
 If you do choose to use Mirror, reset all of the Scale options to 1 and then fix the rotation.
 In the end, you won’t save any time by using it.

-:::tip Demo spawn points
+:::tip Demo Spawn Points
-If you add more spawnpoints than the 5 points above, they will be used for spawnpoints **only** when someone is demoed
+If you add spawnpoints after the 5 above, they will be used **only** after someone is demolished
 :::

 ## GoalVolume_TA